wvulibraries/developer_onboarding/README.md

 * Command Line / Zsh
 * Deployment
 * Deployment / Application Keys
+* Deployment / Capistrano
+  * `cap staging deploy -t -n` - A dry-run of the deploy task to the staging environment.
+Also display a trace of the tasks executed.
 * Deployment / Jenkins
 * Deployment / Documentation
 * Deployment / Puppet